coranstow/kafka-data-collector/README.md

 set1.task.5.online.broker.list.should.be=101,102,201,202
 ```
 This task also by default check if the cluster has an active controller.
 It will report error if no controller found.

+### Extending the tool with more tasks

+You may implement additional checks by implementing `io.confluent.ps.tools.checks.ConfigCheckTask`.

+For example or reference, please refer to `kafka-data-collector/src/main/java/io/confluent/ps/tools/checks` package.